 PUPPP (short for Pruritic Urticarial Papules and Plaques of Pregnancy) is the most common skin rash found in pregnant women.
-Normally occurring around 35 weeks of gestation, PUPPP tends to happen only during a woman’s first pregnancy, and more commonly when she is expecting a boy.
+PUPPP most commonly occurs around 35 weeks, but it can present at any time.
 PUPPP has many other names, the most common of which is PEP (Polymorphic Eruption of Pregnancy), which is used in the United Kingdom.
 PUPPP is also called late-onset prurigo of pregnancy, toxemic rash of pregnancy and toxic erythema of pregnancy.
 PUPPP occurs in one out of every 200 first-time pregnancies on average, and has extremely notable symptoms.

 Signs and Symptoms of PUPPP

 Many women find that the itching to be the worst part of PUPPP.
 Although PUPPP does cause distinctive red marks on the abdomen, there are other details a woman should pay attention to before diagnosis that may indicate whether she is suffering from this condition.

 - Very itchy rash